Ivan Allen Jr. Prize for Social Courage: 2014: Beatrice Mtetwa

+2016: Nancy Parrish

+Humanitarian activist.
+Founder of Protect Our Defenders.

+2017: Jimmy and Rosalynn Carter

+Former Governor of Georgia and President of the United States; former First Lady of Georgia and First Lady of the United States.
+Jimmy Carter had previously won the Ivan Allen Jr. Prize for Progress and Service in 2002.

+2018: Andrew Young

+Ambassador for human rights.
+Former Mayor of Atlanta, Ambassador to the United Nations, and Member of the House of Representatives.

+2020: Charlayne Hunter-Gault and Hamilton E. Holmes

+Georgia groundbreakers.
+Awarded posthumously to Hamilton E. Holmes; ceremony was attended by his family.

+2021: Anthony Fauci

+Public health champion.
+Former Director of the National Institute of Allergy and Infectious Diseases and Chief Medical Advisor to the President.

+2022: Georgia Tech's Trailblazers

+Ford C. Greene (posthumous), Ralph A. Long Jr., Lawrence Williams, and Ronald Yancey.

 Prize history

 The Ivan Allen Jr. Prize for Social Courage was established in 2010 by the Georgia Institute of Technology.
-The international award honors individuals whose life and work embody the moral courage personified by former Atlanta Mayor Ivan Allen Jr. The Prize underscores the Institute’s mission to improve the human condition by recognizing those around the globe who, like Mayor Allen, have risked everything to stand up for moral principle and have made a positive difference in the world.
+The international award honors individuals whose life and work embody the moral courage personified by former Atlanta Mayor Ivan Allen Jr. The Prize underscores the Institute's mission to improve the human condition by recognizing those around the globe who, like Mayor Allen, have risked everything to stand up for moral principle and have made a positive difference in the world.

 The Prize is funded in perpetuity by a grant from the Wilbur and Hilda Glenn Family Foundation.

-The prize's forerunner was the Ivan Allen Jr. Prize for Progress and Service, which was awarded annually from 2001–2010 by the Georgia Tech.
+The prize's forerunner was the Ivan Allen Jr. Prize for Progress and Service, which was awarded annually from 2001 to 2010 by the Georgia Tech.

 Nominating committee

 About the committee

 The nominating committee is responsible for assessing candidates who meet the requirements of the prize, demonstrating social courage in adverse circumstances.
 Each year after deliberation, the committee submits a nominee to the president of the Georgia Institute of Technology, who makes the final selection.